The Authority celebrates its 25th Anniversary and 25,000 acres conserved.

 Researchers confirm Coyote Valley as a Critical Wildlife Movement Linkage, providing a path for wildlife to move between the Santa Cruz and Diablo mountain range.

-The Authority releases Understanding Our Community, a report identifying six neighborhoods with significant barriers to open space access.
-By focusing on these neighborhoods the Agency can ensure all jurisdiction residents are served equally.
+The Authority releases Understanding Our Community, a report identifying neighborhoods with significant barriers to open space access.
+The Authority prioritizes bringing nature experiences to these areas - primarily through its Urban Open Space and Environmental Education grant programs - in its efforts to serve all jurisdiction residents equally.

-The Authority launches the Urban Open Space Grant Program, providing grants to projects that will help people connect to nature and access open space in their own neighborhoods.
+The inaugural Measure Q Urban Open Space Grant Program provides $1.55 million in grants to connect people to nature and provide access to open space in their own neighborhoods.

 The Agency unveils the Santa Clara Valley Greenprint, a 30-year conservation vision for Santa Clara County.

-Healthy Lands & Healthy Economies Initiative study values the “natural capital” of the Santa Clara Valley at over $160 billion.
+Healthy Lands & Healthy Economies Initiative, “Nature’s Value in Santa Clara County” study values the “natural capital” of the Santa Clara Valley at over $160 billion.

 A new parking lot opens with panoramic views of the valley at the top of Sierra Vista Open Space Preserve.

 Measure Q passes with overwhelming support (68%) from voters.
-Funding from Measure Q will increase protection for wildlife, water, working lands and other open space, increase public access, and create new urban open spaces and environmental education programs.
+A $120 million parcel tax to fund protection of wildlife, water, working lands and other open space, increase public access, and create new urban open spaces and environmental education programs.